 Sharpness

-Center sharpness is very good, it’s actually sharper than both the Fujinon 27mm f2.8 and the Fujinon 23mm f1.4 lenses, but corner and edge sharpness are very poor.
+Center sharpness is very good; it’s actually sharper than both the Fujinon 27mm f2.8 and the Fujinon 23mm f1.4 lenses, but the sharpness of the corners and edges is very poor.

-Even though the lenses is sharp, the real problem is getting shots to stay in focus from the element drifting as the internal pressure equalizes when that focus element moves around.
+Even though the lenses are sharp, the real problem is getting shots to stay in focus from the element drifting as the internal pressure equalizes when that focus element moves around.

 Sharpness 7Artisans vs Fujifilm 27mm f2.8 vs Fujifilm 23mm f1.4